saranrapjs/no-highways/README.md

 }
 ```

-And use in your code like so:
+And use in requirejs-y code like so:

 ```javascript
 var scene = require('no-highways');